itu-rad/GPUMemNet/README.md

 ## License & Citation

 © 2025 Ehsan Yousefzadeh-Asl-Miandoab.
+Affiliated with the [RAD](rad.itu.dk), [IT University of Copenhagen](itu.dk).
 All rights reserved.

 This repository is released for **non-commercial academic research purposes only** under the following terms: